 So, what version will win you over?
 Do the comparison at BibleGateway and find out.
 If you purchase a Bible, consider the size of the book and the print size.

 Smaller print size creates a more compact version for easier transport but can strain your eyes, becoming a potential reason to stop reading.
 Larger print means a larger physical size that potentially doesn’t fit on your bookshelf or in your handbag.

 These points may seem silly, but they can make the difference between whether the Word will become part of your daily life or a paperweight that eventually gets buried in your pile of discarded books.

 If you’re not reading the Word today, it’s time to find the right one for you.

 Browse the current list of Amazon best-selling Bibles to see consumer reviews and descriptions.

-The ‘study bible’ I mentioned earlier is one that provide some explanation, context, and background information for particular chapters and verses.
+The ‘study bible’ I mentioned earlier provides some explanation, context, and background information for particular chapters and verses.
 Below is a link to the one my husband and I use.
-Note – the personal size is compact, but the print size is pretty tiny.
+Note – the personal size is compact, but the print size is pretty tiny – a little too tiny for my aging eyes.
 Also, I’d choose the hardcover version if I were buying it again.

 What’s your favorite Bible version and why?
 How often do you read the Bible?
-Let me know in the comments.
+Tell me in the comments.

 Then check out our Christian Book Reviews!
 We’ll help you find your next great read.